kyleschmolze/pghero-heroku-standalone/README.md

 heroku open
 ```

-If Heroku doesn't allow you to detach the `DATABASE_URL` before deleting the database itself, run:
+If Heroku doesn't allow you to reassign the `DATABASE_URL`, it probably wants you to destroy the database for your app.
+Head to [data.heroku.com][http://data.heroku.com/] and destroy the newly created database, or try:
 ```
+heroku addons:destroy heroku-postgresql
 ```